Modeling Binary Lenses and Sources with the BAGLE Python Package: Validation of Models

 Lastly, a summary of binary modeling capabilities between different packages is provided in Table \ref{tab:binary_capabilities}. pyLIMA is included in this summary.
 All four packages support static binary lenses and sources.
-In terms of orbital motion of binary lenses, all packages can simulate full Keplerian motion or circular ``approximations" that are close to the actual solutions.
+In terms of orbital motion of binary lenses, all packages can simulate elliptical or circular Keplerian orbits that are close to the actual solutions.
 BAGLE can model linear and accelerated approximations, which are computationally resourceful in microlensing events with very long orbital periods.
-MulensModel can also support simpler approximations with the inputs $\frac{ds}{dt}$ (rate of change of binary lens separation) and $\frac{d\alpha}{dt}$ (rate of change of the angle between the binary axis and the proper motion vector).
-In terms of the magnification algorithm used for binary lenses, BAGLE uses a polynomial root solver; VBMicrolensing provides multiple methods that include the polynomial root sovler, the Newton-Raphson method or contour integration; MulensModel provides an adaptive contouring method \citep{Dominik_2007}, a hexadecapole/quadrupole approximation (uses Taylor expansion to evaluate point-source magnification at 9 and 13 points respectively) or the option to use VBMicrolensing as the backend; pyLIMA only uses VBMicrolensing as the backend.
+MulensModel also supports simpler approximations with the inputs $\frac{ds}{dt}$ (rate of change of binary lens separation) and $\frac{d\alpha}{dt}$ (rate of change of the angle between the binary axis and the proper motion vector).
 In terms of orbital motion for binary sources (often referred to as ``xallarap"), all packages support circular orbital motion.
 MulensModel can handle elliptical orbital motion and BAGLE provides a linear and accelerated approximation too along with full elliptical orbital motion.
 It is important to re-iterate that pyLIMA and MulensModel implement a photometry-only fitting using their binary lens and source models.
-RTModel (developed to use VBMicrolensing for fitting events) can support joint photometric and astrometric fitting for all binary models except BSBL.
-BAGLE can support joint photometric and astrometric fitting of all binary models (i.e., PSPL, PSBL, BSPL, BSBL).
+RTModel (developed to use VBMicrolensing for fitting events) can support joint photometric and astrometric fitting for all binary models (including finite sources) except binary-source, binary-lens models.
+BAGLE can support joint photometric and astrometric fitting of all binary models without finite sources.
+Note that BAGLE still provides support for finite source effects with point lenses.